AltenIT/TDE-Vagrant/README.md

 A Vagrant based virtual environment for the Springmvc-Shoppingcart demo application (Alten Java for Testers programme).

 ## Todo
+- [ ] Change from Debian to Ubuntu
+- [ ] Add docker support to image
 - [ ] Add Sonarcube
 - [ ] 1st time config of Jenkins
 - [ ] Add Postman